symbiote/silverstripe-queuedjobs/docs/en/immediate-jobs.md

--- Define the command and path for the each system being monitored here, where webuser is the user your webserver -- runs as runcmd = "/sbin/runuser webuser -c \"/usr/bin/php /var/www/sitepath/framework/cli-script.php dev/tasks/ProcessJobQueueTask job=\"$1\" /var/www/sitepath/framework/silverstripe-cache/queuedjobs\""
+-- Define the command and path for the each system being monitored here, where webuser is the user your webserver -- runs as runcmd = "/sbin/runuser webuser -c \"/usr/bin/php /var/www/sitepath/vendor/bin/sake tasks:ProcessJobQueueTask job=\"$1\" /var/www/sitepath/framework/silverstripe-cache/queuedjobs\""

 site_processor = {
     onCreate = function(event)